PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

-And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness.
+He will sit as a refiner and a purifier of silver; He will purify the sons of Levi, and purge them as gold and silver, that they may offer to the LORD an offering in righteousness.
 (Malachi 3:3)

 We are to be baptized not only with the Holy Spirit but also with the fire of God’s judgment on the sins we are practicing.
 We can stand in the Day of Judgment if we will anchor our hope inside the Most Holy Place (Hebrews 6:19).
 If we choose to do so, we can avail ourselves of the sprinkling of the blood of Jesus, in this manner cleansing ourselves from our sins.

 The following passage describes the Christian Day of Atonement: